haroldallen/Foxlmind/README.md

 ## Simple design
 Foxlmind has a simple design, which still proves to be great-looking (especially after Joasss' redesign in 0.7) and efficient.

+## Completion doesn't mean deletion.
+You can view your completed posts in the Completed page, choose to mark them as uncompleted or permenantly delete them.

+## Quick & easy editing
+Made a typo or have new ideas?
+Edit your post - change the date, title, content, and even add a to-do point to an existing post.